SaladDais/sl-creation-utils/morph_target_rigging/README.md

 For example, any vertex that needs to move along +X will be weighted to mHipLeft, and its animations will only move it along +X. Once mHipLeft reaches `<5, 0, 0>` the object will be fully morphed along the +X axis.

+# Multi-frame animations

+There's rudimentary support for chaining morph target animations by face flipping.

+`examples/testsphere-animation-for-edit.dae` and `examples/testsphere-animation-loop.lsl` are
+an example of how an object with a looping set of morph target animations could be done.

+The creation flow is similar to the simple version, except:

+* A group of objects whose count is divisible by three must be selected because it works on groups of three objects
+* The last object of each group and the first object of the next must match exactly for the morph to transition between sets correctly.
+* Each object must have a unique material on it, so it will get a unique face when joined
+* You must name the objects and materials numerically in ascending order by keyframe
+* Select `Object > SL Morph Target Animation from Nodes` in Object Mode rather than go into Weight Paint mode
+* A merged object will be created at the origin that you can parent to the `morph-target-armature.dae`
+* Export and import as in the simple instructions.

+Better instructions later, refer to the example Collada.

 # Creating animations to control morphing